-Create a Docker-Compose App
+Create a Docker-Compose App¶

-Example Apps
+Example Apps¶

 This default example shows how apps are enabled.
-You should read the contents of the shellhttpd folder to see how this application has been defined, or read the other examples to learn how you can define an app from scratch.
+You should read the contents of

-1. Clone your containers.git repo and enter it:
+Clone your containers.git repo and enter it:

-git clone https://source.foundries.io/factories/<factory>/containers.git
+git clone https://source.foundries.io/factories/<factory>/containers.git cd containers.git

-cd containers.git
+containers.git

 Tip

-Directory names ending with .disabled in containers.git are ignored by our CI system.
+in containers.git are ignored by our CI system.

-1. Enable the shellhttpd example app:
+Enable the

-mv shellhttpd.disabled shellhttpd
+example app:mv shellhttpd.disabled shellhttpd

-2. Add, commit and push:
+Add, commit and push:

-git commit -m "shellhttpd: enable shellhttpd app"
+git add . git commit -m "shellhttpd: enable shellhttpd app" git push

-When changes are made to containers.git in your Factory sources, a new target is built by our CI system.
+in your Factory sources, a new target is built by our CI system.
 Devices that are registered to your Factory will be able to see this target and conditionally update to it, depending on their device configuration.

 Device Configuration